Jamie Ram

 James Ernest Charles Ram (born January 18, 1971) is a Canadian former professional ice hockey goaltender.
+He played one game in the National Hockey League with the New York Rangers during the 1995–96 season.
+The rest of his career, which lasted from 1994 to 2004, was spent in the minor leagues and then in both Japan and Europe.

 Biography

 Ram was born in Scarborough, Ontario.
 As a youth, he played in the 1984 Quebec International Pee-Wee Hockey Tournament, with a minor ice hockey team from Mississauga.

 He was drafted in the tenth round, 213th overall, by the New York Rangers in the 1991 NHL Entry Draft.
-He played one National Hockey League game with the Rangers, in the 1995–96 season, replacing Glenn Healy and playing the last 29 minutes of a game against the Colorado Avalanche.
+He played one game in the National Hockey League with the Rangers, in the 1995–96 season, when he replaced Glenn Healy and played the last 27 minutes of a game against the Colorado Avalanche on February 3, 1996.
 He stopped all nine shots he faced.

 Ram is married to Tania Ram, and has two sons and two daughters.